mauriziocescon/angularjs-stats/README.md

 Angular Stats
 =========

-This is a lightweight utility that gives you some statistics about you angular application.
+This is a lightweight utility that gives you some statistics about you angularjs application.
 In particular, you get the

 1. number of scopes,
 2. number of watchers,
 3. number of DOM elements,
 4. duration of digest cycles,

-For every angular component where you define the property ``name``, you get also
+For every angularjs component where you define the property ``name``, you get also

 5. Number of watchers per component.